 We will need to see your current NRA membership card or label from your monthly magazine.

-If you are not currently a member of the NRA, we can sign you up at a discount through the club.
+If you are not currently a member of the NRA, we can sign you up <Here> to get a discount.

 - Additionally, you must commit to contributing at least six hours of public service to the club per year.